Smiles for Seniors

 - Possible effects of medication on oral health

-This information and more can be found in the links below or by contacting the ODA’s Department of Public Service at firstname.lastname@example.org or by calling 614-486-2700.
-The ODA can also help find a dentist to present the Smiles for Seniors program to facility staff that provide care and services for older adults.
-Contact the number above for information on a presentation in Ohio.
+The ODA can help find a dentist to present the Smiles for Seniors program to facility staff that provide care and services for older adults.
+Contact the ODA’s Department of Public Service by emailing firstname.lastname@example.org or by calling 614-486-2700.

 The Smiles for Seniors program is not copyrighted.
 Duplication of all materials, including the video and fact sheets, is encouraged to help spread this information to as many health and social service professionals as possible.